1313e/PRISM/README.rst

 Installation and Usage
 ======================
-PRISM can be easily installed by either pulling the repository and running the setup-file with ``python setup.py install`` (or equivalent) or by installing it directly from the PyPI system with ``pip install prism-tool``.
+PRISM can be easily installed by either cloning the repository and running the setup-file with ``python setup.py install`` (or equivalent) or by installing it directly from the PyPI system with ``pip install prism-tool``.
 PRISM can now be imported as a package with ``import prism``.

 Dependencies